xanderwasserman/connect-four/README.md

 # connect-four

 A simple Connect Four game, written in Python.
+A demo can be found on connect4.alexanderwasserman.co.za

 There are two versions which can be run:
 - A simple CLI User Interface
 - A basic web application